 The generous four pens of gel will get you through 24-30 days of treatment, and after that you can purchase affordable refills.

 Unlike most whitening strips, Smile Avenue's kit comes with a 30-day money-back guarantee, so if you're not happy with the results you'll get a full refund.
 Click through to their website where you'll get free shipping, and use discount code DENTA10 for 10% off your whole purchase!

-You can also read our full review here if you want to know more about this product.
+You can also read our full review of Smile Avenue if you want to know more about this product.

-Snow, an American brand that's really made a name for itself in 2020, is a premium whitening system with revolutionary technology.
-You can read our review of Snow to find out what all the fuss is about, but here's a quick overview:
+Snow, an American brand that really made a name for itself in 2020, is a premium whitening system with revolutionary technology.
+You can read our review of Snow whitening to find out what all the fuss is about, but here's a quick overview: